 There are a lot of voices shouting and yours is just one of many!
 Any time I take out of my schedule to cater to one random person is time spent not catering to the majority of other people in my audience and to making music that makes me and them happy.

 I’m not your personal jukebox.
 So I just make what I want, when I want because I make better songs when I work that way and my audience deserves the best songs I can give them. :)

 5. Why have you never made a song about [insert ‘x’ game/movie/whatever here]

 Inspiration is not something that I can magically pull out of nowhere – it has to come naturally.
 Even when I love something, there’s no guarantee it will give me a worthwhile idea for a song.
 I don't want to release a half-assed song just to tick off a box and say 'Right, that's that game covered'.
 My audience deserves better than that.
-It’s also important to remember that the things you like are not the center of everyone else’s universe and might be be of interest to them!
+It’s also important to remember that the things you like are not the center of everyone else’s universe and might not be of interest to them!

 6. This song didn’t fit the game/movie/subject matter